[Kieron] Ivy Turk

 Societies etc.

-I'm on the committee of the CU Cyber Security Society (Cybersoc) for 2021-present and have made presentations for their Intro to Web Hacking, Intro to CTF, and physical security workshops.
+I'm on the committee of the CU Cyber Security Society (Cybersoc) for 2021-2024 and have presented on Web Hacking, Intro to CTF, and physical security workshops.

 I am president of the Wolfson Pole and Aerial Sports Society for 2022-2024 after being vice-president for 2021-2022.